-Against all odds, Sutton Valence secure double against Old Wills*
+Against all odds, Sutton Valence secure double against Old Wills.

-sutton Valence had a strong squad, aided by the slightly later pushback time, albeit missing their leader, Hall, who still hasn’t manned up following his mouth injury.
+Valence had a strong squad, aided by the slightly later pushback time, albeit missing their leader, Hall, who still hasn’t manned up following his mouth injury.

 The game swung both ways, with both teams playing some good hockey, although it was clear from early on why Sutton Valence were pushing for promotion.